 Now that you have your link text and first SMS message written, it’s time to put the two together.

-They also contain an “href” tag that defines where the link should lead.
+They also contain an “href” tag that signals where the link should lead.
 If you’ve ever added an HTML link to your website, the process for creating a click-to-text link is exactly the same.

 Set up your href tag like this: